g-torr/percolation-grn/Readme.md

 ## Extensions for bipartite graphs in networkx
 This repository relies heavily on networkx.
 Some method for direct bipartite graph generation have been extendend.
 In particular:

-- random graph
+- directed biparite random graph generation
-- configurational model
+- configurational model for directed bipartite graph

 Moreover in- and out-component are computed for directed graph.
 Go in the `lib` folder  to know more